 By Roy Burner - Minister of the Gospel

 State of contentment sounds like Utopia, a book written by Sir Thomas More (1516), about a perfect society, on an imaginary island, especially in the social, political, and moral aspect.
-In the world in which we live, many times we are seeing exactly the opposite.
+In the world in which we live, many times we are seeing the opposite.
 (Comment)

 A state of contentment is of being content despite one's situation in life.
 Quotes towards such: A contented mind is the greatest blessing a man can enjoy in the world.
 A contented heart is an even sea in the midst of storms.
 Contentment is better than riches.